You are here

 Professional biography

 I am a Postdoctoral Research Associate based in the Religious Studies department here at the OU.
-I am working on the Leverhulme-funded project, Anti-Catholicism in the UK Since 1945.
-This project is an interdisciplinary study of prejudice; combining expertise in psychology and history to understand historic and contemporary attitudes towards Catholicism.
-Through this work, we aim to demonstrate how history and psychology can complement each other in developing methodologies that help us to better understand forms of prejudice.
+I am working on a Leverhulme-funded project investigating attitudes towards Catholicism in the UK since 1945.
+This project is an interdisciplinary study, aiming to demonstrate how history and psychology can complement each other.

 Research interests